-- During pregnancy, a woman’s body goes through changes that may increase her risk of some illnesses such as the flu.
-Currently, there isn’t enough evidence to suggest pregnant women being at greater risk for developing more severe symptoms related to the coronavirus.
-We also know that so far, it seems that Covid-19 does not transmit from a pregnant woman to her unborn baby.
+- During pregnancy, a woman’s body undergoes changes that may increase her risk of illnesses like the flu.
+Currently, there isn’t enough evidence to suggest pregnant women are at greater risk for developing more severe symptoms related to the coronavirus.2 We also know that so far, it seems that Covid-19 does not transmit from a pregnant woman to her unborn baby.3

 - Consider limiting the amount of news you access.
 Stay informed – but don’t fixate on the news.
 Watch for news that sensationalizes the current situation by using inflammatory words.
 Be wise about your news consumption.

-- Realize that medical staff and researchers all over the world are working hard at learning how they can fight the virus and develop a vaccine.
+- Realize that medical staff and researchers worldwide are working hard at learning how to fight the virus and develop a vaccine.
 Several clinical trials are already underway.

-- Healthcare providers are updating policies and working around the clock to make sure they are prepared to help you.
-(See ‘COVID-19: Suggestions for the care of the perinatal population,’ from the Canadian Association of Perinatal and Women’s Health Nurses.
+- Healthcare providers update policies and work around the clock to ensure they are prepared to help you.
+(See ‘COVID-19: Suggestions for the care of the perinatal population (here),’ from the Canadian Association of Perinatal and Women’s Health Nurses.
 Although guidelines may vary based on where you are located, many of these guidelines are sound and helpful).

 Make use of trustworthy pregnancy resources.

-- Make use of pregnancy resources lists that can support you to be emotionally healthy and build resilience – especially in the midst of this tough time.
-This resources page is a good start.
+- Use pregnancy resource lists that can support you to be emotionally healthy and build resilience – especially amid this challenging time.
+This resource and the pregnancy resource page are a great start.

 Be kind to yourself.

 - Staying connected.
-Try to do some activities that involve other people and help you stay connected.
-We are social beings and thrive when we feel a sense of connection – this is true even for the introverts among us!
+Try to do activities involving other people and help you stay connected.
+We are social beings and thrive when we feel a sense of connection – this is true even for introverts!
 Try to keep in touch from a distance.
-Use various technologies like WhatsApp messaging to keep in touch with another pregnant friend, online cell phone games that you can play with colleagues, role playing games such as Dungeons & Dragons, or even watching movies together with relatives who are also social distancing.
+Use various technologies like WhatsApp messaging to stay in touch with another pregnant friend, online cell phone games that you can play with colleagues, role-playing games such as Dungeons & Dragons, or even watching movies with relatives who are also social distancing.

-- Practice determining if your worries are real worries or hypothetical worries (worse-case scenario catastrophizing).
-For example, real problem worries may be, “My due date is in two weeks and I need to find out how my birth plan may be affected.”
-Hypothetical worries may be “What if I run out of toilet paper and I can’t find any in the stores?”
-If you catch your mind focusing on a hypothetical worry, you can press pause on that and focus on something else – a real problem you can take action in solving.
+- Practice determining if your worries are real or hypothetical (worst-case scenario catastrophizing).
+For example, real problem worries may be, “My baby’s due date is in two weeks and I need to find out how my birth plan may be affected.”
+Hypothetical worries may be, “What if I run out of toilet paper and I can’t find any in the stores?”
+If you catch your mind focusing on a hypothetical worry, you can press pause on that and focus on something else – a real problem you can solve.

 - The battle of anxiety is won (or lost) in the mind.
 While you can’t control the Covid-19 situation, you can control your mind.
 A good habit is to identify when you are focusing on a worry and flip it around to a point of gratitude.
-It’s tough at first, but as you start to use new brain pathways it will get easier.
+It’s tough at first, but it will get easier as you begin to use new brain pathways.
 Imagine if you came away from the Covid-19 situation with a healthier brain!

 - Be gentle with yourself.
-It is okay to feel like you’re still adjusting to your new routine.
+Feeling like you’re still adjusting to your new routine is okay.
 It’s okay to feel a variety of emotions.
 It’s okay to feel like you don’t ‘have it all together’ with your new routine just yet.
 Take it slow.
 Designate ‘no Covid-19 conversation’ times with a friend or your partner to support each other and take a mental break.

 - Remember the helpers and the kindness you see around you to gain perspective.
 Together we can flatten the curve with social distancing, but out of these hard times come extraordinary stories of ordinary people stepping up to help each other.

 - Community ‘care-mongering’ groups are ready to help you get groceries.
-Many people in the arts, both on an individual and organization level are offering their talents or opening their archives or virtual museum and zoo doors to bring some much-needed brightness into the world right now.
-Many of these arts and culture initiatives can also keep little ones entertained and calm right now.
+Many people in the arts, both on an individual and organizational level, are offering their talents or opening their archives, virtual museum, and zoo doors to bring some much-needed brightness into the world right now.
+Many of these arts and culture initiatives can also keep little ones entertained and calm.